-The employee does not feel valued by the management and gets upset too.
+The employee does not feel valued by the management, like general contractors, and gets upset too.

-Usually this problem leads to a stressful encounter for both ends.
+Usually, this problem leads to a stressful encounter for both ends in real time.

-The employee wants more money in order to rise his performance - and the Boss wants more performance in order to justify the pay rise (now even more than the before, to compensate the loss trust due to the slacking).
+The employee wants more money to raise his performance - and the Boss wants more performance to justify the pay rise (now even more than before, to compensate for the loss of trust due to the slacking).
 As you may guess, this trap usually gets someone fired.

-⚠️ The solo problem here is poor communication, meaning: no negotiation.
+⚠️ The sole problem here is poor communication, meaning: no negotiation.

-As a worker, or boss, do the best that you can to keep the communication line open and clearly state what you expect as pay/performance.
+As a worker or boss, do the best that you can to keep the communication line open one way and clearly state what you expect as pay/performance.
 Do not let yourself fall into the fire trap.

 DO NOT RUSH AND DO NOT FEAR

 Don't fear negotiating the acquiring of a new skill or gaining new responsibilities with your boss.
-Remember it's good for him too!
+Remember it's good for him too as a value-added!

 MY OWN EXAMPLE

-When I was a general labourer working for the a construction company, I was considering becoming a truck driver and I actually negotiated it with the bosses at the time.
-The deal was: I was going to get myself a truck diver license (from my own pocket) and the company would allow me to drive the trucks for training.
+When I was a general labourer working for a construction company supply chains, I was considering becoming a truck driver and I negotiated it with the bosses at the time.
+The deal was: I was going to get myself a truck diver license (from my own pocket) and the company would allow me to drive the trucks for training off site.

 Turns out that I wouldn't be able to get the pay rise until I was, at least, a decent driver, meaning that I would have to drive at a decent speed, load and unload the truck in a proper and safe manner, not getting fined by state polices and definitely not crashing.
 I considered what they’ve set as a standard and I estimated that it would take me about 6 months to complete it*.